 Adi is a leader with 14 years of experience (with 9 years in management consulting) in a broad range of roles in management consulting, digital marketing, supply chain & operations, and product development in the Telco, Media, and Hi-Tech industry.
 In the most recent role, he led the UK & Ireland Supply Chain and Operations Consulting practice at Accenture, UK.

 He grew up, studied, lived, and worked in 8 countries through the course of his life and now calls London his home.
 He is passionate about sustainable lifestyle, poetry, and behavioral economics.
 Adi strives harder to align all his activities (work and personal) with living in complete harmony with nature.

 Consulting Case Interview: The Ultimate Guide (2023)

 Find out what a case interview is and how you can prepare best for your dream consulting job.

 Consulting Salary UK: What You Need to Know in 2023

 Find out what management consultants earn in the UK!

-What Does a Management Consultant Do at McKinsey, Bain and BCG?
+What Does a Strategy Consultant Do at McKinsey, Bain and BCG?